Places of the East Coast

 Te Ara The Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
-If we go down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+Te Ara is an excellent starting point for all questions about Aotearoa New Zealand.
+If we look down to the bottom of the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 Tips: There are many ways to find information on a website.
 You can choose to navigate from a menu or a tab to find a page of related information, or you can enter search words in the search bar.

-NZHistory is another website from the Ministry of Culture & Heritage with information about people, places and events in the history of Aotearoa New Zealand.
+NZ History is another website from the Ministry of Culture & Heritage with information about people, places and events in the history of Aotearoa New Zealand.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!